mikedanylov/meaplot-Fluke289/README.md

 ```

 **TODO**
-- [ ] would be nice to be able to install this tool as rpm package which will install necessery python libraries as well
+- [ ] would be nice to be able to install this tool as rpm package which will install necessary python libraries as well